ufosc/Club_Website_2/src/content/2024-04-11-osc-mini-hackathon.md

 - Second place: $500
 - Third Place: $250
 - Dino Luzzi Energy Challenge: $250
-- *Best AI Hack presented by the G[AI]TOR club: $200
+- Best AI Hack presented by the G[AI]TOR club: $200

-* The best AI hack will be distinguished by its innovative approach, technical complexity, and of course, use of artificial intelligence to solve the challenge!
+The best AI hack will be distinguished by its innovative approach, technical complexity, and of course, use of artificial intelligence to solve the challenge!
 Sponsored by the G[AI]TOR club.
 It should showcase originality and creativity in leveraging AI technologies, demonstrating a deep understanding of how to apply these tools to solve practical problems.
 Impact and design are key considerations that will be considered during judging.

 ## Judging Criteria & Winner Selection
 Finalists will be announced around 2 p.m.
 Sun.
 March 24 with the awards ceremony to follow.
 The event will end by 6 p.m.

-Teams will be judged on these criteria.
+Teams will be judged on these criteria:

-Idea Quality: How creative, original, or innovative is the idea?
+>Idea Quality: How creative, original, or innovative is the idea?
 Did it answer the challenge?
+>

-Implementation of Idea: How well was the idea implemented tech-wise?
+>Implementation of Idea: How well was the idea implemented tech-wise?
 Did the technology involved make you go "Wow"?
+>

-Potential Impact: Does the solution have a real-world impact, and does it provide some sort of value to users?
+>Potential Impact: Does the solution have a real-world impact, and does it provide some sort of value to users?
+>

-Novelty: Is your idea/solution novel?
+>Novelty: Is your idea/solution novel?
 Does it use newly released features?
 Does it have a quality that stands out creatively?